-This a partial, rough manuscript for a monograph, which is tentatively to be published by Springer-Verlag.
-The book is meant to be a basic account of the homotopy theories of simplicial sheaves and presheaves, and the stable homotopy theory of presheaves of spectra.
+This book manuscript is tentatively to be published by Springer-Verlag.
+The book is a basic account of the homotopy theories of simplicial sheaves and presheaves, and the stable homotopy theory of presheaves of spectra and other spectrum-like objects.
 Selected applications are included.

 Comments and suggestions are welcome.